xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Next, add some scaffolding for try/catch/finally blocks:
+3. In `GetSpeakers`, add some scaffolding for try/catch/finally blocks
+    - Notice, that we toggle *IsBusy* to true and then false when we start to call to the server and when we finish.

 ```csharp
 private async Task GetSpeakers()